albert-ho/CrowdShield/README.md

 # twitterbert

-A Chrome Extension to filter "crowd harassment" on Twitter. __ (Defined as: Surge of tweets that harmfully target a specific user within a specific time frame) __
+A Chrome Extension to filter "crowd harassment" on Twitter. <br />
+(Defined as: Surge of tweets that harmfully target a specific user within a specific time frame) <br />

 - Go to chrome://extensions,
 - Check off "Developer mode",